 Kayleigh’s love story is available to watch online in eight different versions, including a signed version, and audio described version and versions translated into five languages.

-Find out what the Youth Commission members recommended at the 2018 Recommendations Conference.
+Find out what the Youth Commission members recommended to the Police and Crime Commissioner after their Go FISH campaign at the 2018 Recommendations Conference.

 If you would like to work with the Youth Commission on their #GoFISH campaign, we provide can access to resources.
 If you need access to the resources, please enter your details in the Contact Form, select Youth Commission from the drop-down list, and specify that you are requesting access to the #GoFISH resources.